bo0rsh201/borssh/README.md

 All files from these directives are compiled into single one

-and are automatically included to local and remove ~/.bash_profile ~/.vimrc ~/.inputrc respectively
+and are automatically included to local and remote ~/.bash_profile ~/.vimrc ~/.inputrc respectively

 so you don't need to do any extra actions on local/remote host